ReifyAB/activerecord-pg-format-db-structure/README.md

 ### InlineConstraints

-Inline non-foreign key constraints into table declaration
+Inline non-foreign key constraints into table declaration.

+Note that this also remove the `NOT VALID` setting if present, since that's a no-op when the constraint is created at the same time as the table.

 ### MoveIndicesAfterCreateTable